- your family history

 Alternatively, the author may publish through Clachan Publishing,

-in which case we will format, proof read, edit the two files and sell the author any number of copies required.
+in which case we will format, proofread, edit the two files and sell the author any number of copies required.
 The advantage is that the author may purchase as many or as few copies as required on an ongoing basis to avoid over-ordering.
-The author may wish to sell these through social media outlets, to bookshops, at book launches etc. The title will also appear on Amazon, Barnes Noble and many other websites.
-The author will receive royalties on these sales at approximately 8%.
+The author may wish to sell these through social media outlets, to bookshops, at book launches etc.

 Our price for book production

 Inserting images will be charged at £2.00 per image.
 These should be of high definition (300 dpi).
-More may be charged if cleaning and enhancing is required,
+More may be charged if cleaning and enhancing the images are required,

-The cover will usually cost £20 to £50 if an image and the book’s blurb are supplied, depending on quality of image and complexity of layout.
+The cover will usually cost from £30 upwards if an image and the book’s blurb are supplied, depending on quality of image and complexity of layout.

 An ISBN can be supplied for £10.
 An ISBN is required by all websites and bookshops.
 It is not required if the book is for private distribution.